skgupta39030/Image_finder/README.md

 ## About:

-In our day-to-day life we take countless screenshots, but after sometime when we again want that particular screenshot then it becomes very tedious task to find the desired one.
+In our day-to-day life we captures countless images, but after sometime when we again want a particular image then it becomes very tedious task to find the desired one.

 ###  Programming Languages: